plantshark/plantshark.github.io/aboutme.md

 In my opinion the journey to grow as a player, dungeon master and overall as a person never ends.
 Everything you experience and learn eventually leads to a better self.

-I try to keep my blogs as system neutral as possible, but i will often use examples from the one game i play myself and thats D&D 5th Edition.
+I try to keep my posts as system neutral as possible, but i will often use examples from the one game i play myself and thats D&D 5th Edition.

 {: .box-warning}
 **Keep in mind:** Everything i write about here is my own opinion, everybody has one of those.
 But i'm not really protective of mine, whenever you don't agree with it, i would love to have a constructive conversation about that.